 Dwarf Fortress, reportedly, is one.
 Not only is Toady One very protective of the source code behind his masterwork, but his software development skills are almost entirely self-taught.
 The handful of people who have been entrusted with backup copies of it have attested that the code is almost impenetrable to mere mortals.

 Really, this can apply to just about anything a player creates in the game.
-Fortresses can get so elaborate that critical functions are simply forgotten or change completely as they are built upon.
+Fortresses can get so elaborate that critical functions are simply forgotten or change completely as they are built upon; this especially applies to Succession Games, since players tend to not use the in-game labelling function.
 Many a fortress has run into fun because the guy running it forgets which lever opens the door to the mess hall and which one activates the fortress' lava-based self-destruct.
 A truly stand-out example has to be where one Let's Play ended up creating a fortress so convoluted that one room ended up becoming its own Pocket Dimension.

 The superweapons of the Naval Ops series, especially in Warship Gunner 2, are considered to be Black Boxes by the people fighting against them.
 In WG 2, they run off a Black Box "Engine" strapped into oversized conventional ships (for a given value of conventional).

 In a flashback arc of Gnoph, a scientist criticizes the military for creating a breed of Super Soldier pretty much by accident and then using them despite not really understanding how or why they work.
 Sure enough, things soon Go Horribly Wrong.

 Dr. Westman: Gotta love that military mentality: "Ah don' know why ut works, but they sure do kill!"
 Idiots.